 The four stages of the mental process that lead to a mental craving begin with an event.
 The second stage is the thought of smoking, which your mind has previously linked to this event.
 Then there are two further stages, leading to a mental craving and smoking.

-In order for you to quit smoking you will need to control the mental cravings.
+In order for you to quit smoking, you will need to control your mental cravings.
 This can be achieved by eliminating one of the four stages of this mental process.